Home Crosses Pagan symbols & customs Site search

 But going back to the original emblem, it is curious to note that it carries a very close resemblance to the military flag used by the Japanese in the Second World War.

-Just as the Swastika is used today to attract right-wing extremists, the choice of the Unification Church emblem's colours and pattern may have been a ploy to attract conservative Japanese.
-Imprisoned by the communist North during the Korean War, Moon has always been passionately anti-communist.
+Moon publicly condoned (in a 2003 sermon) the Holocaust, and just as the Swastika is used today to attract right-wing extremists, the choice of the Unification Church emblem's colours and pattern may have been a ploy to attract conservative Japanese.
+Imprisoned by the communist North during the Korean War, Moon was fervently anti-communist.
 (The symbol's similarity to the Wheel of Dharma may have been to attract Buddhists.)

 Symbol usage

-In adition to stationary and publications, the Church's logo appears on a variety of items, from gold wedding rings to gravestones.
+In addition to stationary and publications, the sect's logo appears on a variety of items, from gold wedding rings to gravestones.

-The photo of the stone on the left was kindly sent to us by the historian at Sleepy Hollow Cemetery (http://sleepyhollowcemetery.org) on the banks of the Hudson River just north of New York.
-The cemetery is close to Belvedere, the former New York residence of the Reverend Sun Myung Moon, now used as housing for some of the Church members.
+The photo of the headstone on the left was kindly sent to us by the historian at Sleepy Hollow Cemetery on the banks of the Hudson River just north of New York.
+The cemetery is close to Belvedere, the former New York residence of the Father, now used as housing for some sect members.

-Several miles away in Kensico Cemetery, east-facing hillsides are popular with Asian-Americans.
-But at Sleepy Hollow Cemetery, the Unificationist graves face west.
-They are all in an elevated position; hillside burial being a Korean custom.
+Several miles away in Kensico Cemetery, the Christian custom of east-facing gravestones is also popular with Asian-Americans.
+But at Sleepy Hollow Cemetery, the Unificationists' graves are on a west-facing hillside, opposite to the traditional Christian orientation.

 Unification Church and Christianity

-The Unification Church's ambitions include the establishment of a one-world theocratic government, run by the Unification Church.
-Its wealth continues to be amassed, along with owning munitions and weapon making companies in Korea and Massachusetts.
+The Unification Church's ambitions include the establishment of a one-world theocratic government, run by the sect.
+To the envy of the Ku Klux Klan and similar groups, its wealth continues to be amassed, along with owning munitions and weapon making companies in Korea and Massachusetts.

 The Christian and Unification agendas, like their respective emblems, are worlds apart.